russelldb/rabl/docs/introducing.md

 interval and ensures that any pair of clusters are up-to-date with each other and contain all the same data.
-A cluster that is replicating objects is called the _source_ cluster, and one that is recieving replicated objects is called the _sink_ cluster.
+A cluster that is replicating objects is called the _source_ cluster, and one that is receiving replicated objects is called the _sink_ cluster.

 ### Why Open Source MDC?